Frankfurt inflict first league defeat on Alonso's Leverkusen

 The Spanish coach was left scratching his head as his side gave away two penalties, conceded five goals and had a player sent off against a clinical Frankfurt side.

+"Just because you have a new coach doesn't mean you suddenly have no problems," Andrich said,

+"It's up to us on the pitch to get ourselves out of this mess," he added.

-Randal Kolo Muani endured a miserable first half for Frankfurt, missing several chances from open play before seeing his penalty saved by Lukas Hradecky on the stroke of half time.
+Frankfurt were dominant from the start, with striker Randal Kolo Muani missing several chances from open play before seeing his penalty saved by Lukas Hradecky on the stroke of half time.

 Hradecky was judged to have left his line too quickly, however, and Daichi Kamada smashed in the retake to put the home side in front.